- 4 (8-inch long) loaves Cuban bread

 - 1 stick unsalted butter, softened

-1. Warm a panini press, griddle or cast-iron pan over medium heat.
+Warm a panini press, griddle or cast-iron pan over medium heat.2.

-2. Slice the cuban bread lengthwise and completely split apart.
+Slice the Cuban bread lengthwise and completely split apart.
 On the bottom slice of bread, evenly smear 2 tablespoons of yellow mustard then layer 4 long sliced pickles across the top of the mustard.
-Next, layer 4 slices of deli ham, then layer 4 slices of the cooked pork.
+Next, layer 4 slices of deli ham then 4 slices of the cooked pork.
 Top with 3 slices of Swiss cheese.
-Smear another 2 tablespoons of yellow mustard on the top side of the bread and sandwich together.
+Smear another 2 tablespoons of yellow mustard on the top side of the bread and sandwich together.3.

-3. Smear the top and bottom of the sandwich with 1 tablespoon of unsalted butter and place in the panini press for 4-5 minutes, or until the outside of the bread is golden and crunchy and the cheese is melted.
+Smear the top and bottom of the sandwich with 1 tablespoon of unsalted butter and place in the panini press for 4-5 minutes, or until the outside of the bread is golden and crunchy and the cheese is melted.4.